 Petrochemicals

-Derived primarily from oil and natural gas.
-Used to produce plastics, synthetic rubber, and fibers.
+Derived from oil and natural gas, petrochemicals are used to produce plastics, synthetic rubber, and fibers.

 Basic Chemicals

-Includes bulk chemicals such as acids, alkalis, and solvents.
+These include high-volume chemicals such as acids, alkalis, and solvents used in industrial processing.

 Specialty Chemicals

-High-value, performance-focused products used in electronics, coatings, and pharmaceuticals.
+Specialty chemicals are high-value products designed for specific applications in electronics, coatings, and pharmaceuticals.

 Agrochemicals

-Fertilizers, herbicides, and pesticides that support agricultural productivity.
+This segment includes fertilizers, herbicides, and pesticides that support agriculture.

 Industrial Gases

-Oxygen, nitrogen, hydrogen, and carbon dioxide used in medical and industrial applications.
+Gases such as oxygen, nitrogen, hydrogen, and carbon dioxide are used in both medical and industrial processes.

 Industry Segment Comparison Table